RxstydnR/PUlearning_segmentation/README.md

 **This is for segmentation of Aurora images with a deep learning model trained by PU Learning.**

-This is also a reproducing code written in ***Keras*** for non-negative PU learning [1] and unbiased PU learning [2] in the paper "Positive-Unlabeled Learning with Non-Negative Risk Estimator".
+`PULoss.py` is also a reproducing code written in ***Keras*** for non-negative PU learning [1] and unbiased PU learning [2] in the paper "Positive-Unlabeled Learning with Non-Negative Risk Estimator".

 To get know about PU Learning, see **`pulearn.ipynb`** for a short PU Learning explanation in Japanese.